 This novel technique uses ultrasound pulses to precisely stimulate important brain regions, supporting the restoration of previously lost cognitive abilities.
 This supports restoration of previously lost abilities.
 The pulses are non-invasive and are being applied using a transmitter that is placed on the head and ultrasound gel.
 TPS is well tolerated, painless and needs no auxiliary medication.
 It offers an additional therapeutic chance as all established therapies can be continued normally.

 The first publication describing TPS by Prof. Dr. Beisteiner showed improved memory function in dementia over a time span of 3 months and received much international attention.
 TPS is already clinically certified for the treatment of Alzheimer’s Disease (CE certification).
 As medical and scientific TPS developer, Prof. Beisteiner also fulfills the medical and legal preconditions for treatment attempts with other brain diseases.
 Approval for a treatment attempt is only possible after extensive evaluation of every individual case by the expert team at the Vienna TPS Development Center.
-Therapeutic chances exist for all brain disorders that respond to brain activation, such as Parkinson’s, neurodegeneration, stroke or depression.
+Therapeutic chances exist for all brain disorders that respond to brain activation, such as Parkinson’s, neurodegeneration, ischemic stroke, depression or Long-Covid deficits.
 Improvements in cognition, motor skills, mood situation, attention and activity level have been documented.

 A safe application of this complex therapy requires specialized knowledge and professional scientific expertise in the area of functional brain diagnostics and network analysis.
 With a correct application the treatment is completely stress free for patients.
 Prof. Dr. Beisteiner prepares an individual neuroscientific therapy concept for every patient, following the newest results of his research group.